danrot/master-thesis/04_discussion.md

 The URL written in curly braces acts as the namespace, so that different node types or mixins do not collide with each other.
 However, this URLs are not very comfortable to write.
 For that reason shorter names like `mix` instead of the URLs are introduced.
-This causes, in combination with the fact that the `isNodeType` method only supports the shorter name, the duplication of this information in both interfaces.
+In combination with the fact that the `isNodeType` method only supports the shorter name, this causes the duplication of this information in both interfaces.

 The best solution would be to use the information available in the `NamespaceRegistry`.
 This class knows about the mapping between these URLs and the short names of the namespaces.
-But the method should also work with the notation there was until now, so it should work with both variants of the namespace representation.
+But the method should also work with the current notation, so it should work with both variants of the namespace representation.

 Currently the method call to check if a node has a given node type looks something like this in the `VersionHandler`: